BUT WHAT WILL HAPPEN TO THE HORSES?

 this important issue.

-1. First you need to know that we would not have campaigned for a ban of the NYC carriage trade if we thought all the horses would go to slaughter.
+campaigned for a ban of the NYC carriage trade if we thought all the

-2. Look at this proposed legislation, which we drafted, outlining horse disposition when the trade shuts down -- specifically S 17-329 Disposition of licensed horse.
+This is the proposed legislation, which we drafted, outlining horse disposition when the trade shuts down -- specifically S 17-329 Disposition of licensed horse.
 (CAPS is new text; strike through is deleted text.)
 This does not happen now.
 We also tried to get this bill passed in the City Council as a stand alone (Intro 670 in 2011) but it was killed by Speaker Christine Quinn.

-3. Because of the loophole in the law targeting horses sold outside NYC, more than 71 horses do not have their license renewed each year.
+Because of the loophole in the law targeting horses sold outside NYC, more than 71 horses do not have their license renewed each year.
 So any concern about horses going to slaughter if there is a ban should be redirected to the present status quo.
 What happens to these horses now?

 4.